mrjoes/tornadio2/README.rst

 Starting from socket.io 0.7, there's new concept of multiplexed connections: you can have multiple "virtual" connections working through one transport connection.
-TornadIO2 supports this transparently, but you have to tell TornadIO how to route multiplexed connection requests when creating connection class.
-You can either use built-in routing mechanism or implement your own.
+TornadIO2 supports this transparently, but you have to tell TornadIO how to route multiplexed connection requests.
+To accomplish this, you can either use built-in routing mechanism or implement your own.

-To use built-in connection routing:
+To use built-in routing, declare and initialize `__endpoints__` dictionary in your main connection class:
 ::
     class ChatConnection(SocketConnection):
         def on_message(self, msg):